 does not have a matching asset or group of assets maintained for the purpose of Part 3, the value of the asset allocated to the supply of specified airport services were clause 2.1 to apply to the asset or group of assets.

+Alternative methodologies with equivalent effect

+An airport may apply an alternative RAB roll forward methodology with equivalent effect to that specified for taxation in clauses 4.1-4.2 if the alternative methodology is consistent with the alternative methodology for RAB roll forward used in accordance with clause 3.13.

 Cost of capital

-Methodology for estimating the weighted average cost of capital
+Commission to determine and publish estimates of the weighted average cost of capital and standard error

-The Commission will determine a mid-point estimate of vanilla WACC for the disclosure year 2011 and each disclosure year thereafter-
+The Commission will determine and publish its mid-point estimate of vanilla WACC and the standard error for the each disclosure year-

 for each airport;